-Most prostate cancers are first found during screening with a prostate-specific antigen (PSA) blood test and or a digital rectal exam (DRE).
-(See "Can prostate cancer be found early?")
-Early prostate cancers usually do not cause symptoms, but more advanced cancers are sometimes first found because of symptoms they cause.
+Most prostate cancers are first found during screening with a prostate-specific antigen (PSA) blood test or a digital rectal exam (DRE).
+(See Prostate Cancer Prevention and Early Detection.)
+Early prostate cancers usually don’t cause symptoms, but more advanced cancers are sometimes first found because of symptoms they cause.

 Medical history and physical exam

-If you do have cancer, the DRE can sometimes help tell if it is only on one side of the prostate, if it is on both sides, or if it is likely to have spread beyond the prostate to nearby tissues.
+Your doctor will also examine you.
+This might include a digital rectal exam (DRE), during which the doctor’s gloved, lubricated finger is inserted into your rectum to feel for any bumps or hard areas on the prostate that might be cancer.
+If you do have cancer, the DRE can sometimes help tell if it’s only on one side of the prostate, if it’s on both sides, or if it’s likely to have spread beyond the prostate to nearby tissues.

 PSA blood test

-PSA tests are also an important part of monitoring prostate cancer during and after treatment (see "Following PSA levels during and after treatment."
+- PSA tests are also an important part of monitoring prostate cancer during and after treatment (see Following PSA levels during and after treatment).

-Though the procedure sounds painful, it usually causes only a brief uncomfortable sensation because it is done with a special spring-loaded biopsy instrument.
+Though the procedure sounds painful, each biopsy usually causes only a brief uncomfortable sensation because it is done with a special spring-loaded biopsy instrument.
 The device inserts and removes the needle in a fraction of a second.
 Most doctors who do the biopsy will numb the area first by injecting a local anesthetic alongside the prostate.
 You might want to ask your doctor if he or she plans to do this.

 The biopsy itself takes about 10 minutes and is usually done in the doctor’s office.
 You will likely be given antibiotics to take before the biopsy and possibly for a day or 2 after to reduce the risk of infection.